mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/bindTargets.md

 storageType^storagePath#property
 ```

-Certain parts can be omitted, causing them to default to their default values.
+The `storageType` and `storagePath` can be omitted, causing them to default to their default values.

 The following bind target will always use the default storage type `frontmatter`,
 meaning it points to a frontmatter property.